 Friends, Christ has escaped the tomb and seeks to encounter you and me, and the people called Methodist, in the midst of our confusion, fear and earthquakes.
 Our first response - our continuous first response - must be to take hold of Jesus' feet, worship him and never, never let go.

-Immediately following the report from the Commission on a Way Forward tomorrow morning, we will be invited into a season of prayer led by our Council Work and Life Team.
+Immediately following the report from the Commission on a Way led by our Council Work and Life Team.
 We will be invited to take hold of Jesus' feet.